gnzlbg/is_sorted/readme.md

 * `align_offset`: is used to handle misaligned inputs in the vectorized algorithms

-Explicit vectorization delivers between 1.6x and 6.5x speed-ups over the code produced by `rustc`, just run:
+Explicit vectorization delivers between 1.6x and 6.5x speed-ups over the code produced by `rustc` for some iterators, just run:

 >$ cargo bench --features unstable

 and see for yourself.
-On my machine:
+On my machine for slices:

 ```shell
 test run_16i_baseline  ... bench:   1,030,343 ns/iter (+/- 128,024)